Horizon Gold Card review: A store card for casual credit building

 How the Horizon Gold Card compares to other store cards

 When compared to other store credit cards, the Horizon Gold card doesn’t offer a significant advantage.
-Indeed, it’s sure to be much more expensive due to its monthly membership fee.
+In fact, its monthly membership fee makes it much more expensive than other store credit cards.

 Horizon Gold card reviews indicate that canceling a Horizon Gold is often a laborious and time-intensive process, and the Better Business Bureau notes that refunds are often issued only after BBB investigation.

 There’s also confusion over the card itself.
 As a result, this leaves many consumers wondering, “can I use my Horizon gold card at an ATM or get a Horizon gold card cash advance?”
 The answer in both cases is no, since the card is only good as credit for Horizon Outlet purchases.